apimetry/demo/java-springboot-gradle/README.md

 # Java / Spring Boot / Gradle Integration Demo
+The following guide is a shortened and minimal summary of the Spring Boot project in this directory.
+The actual code in this directory will contain more details than what is written here.

 ## Step 1 - Add Open Telemetry SDK
 Open `build.gradle` and add the following